-- 16. If you offer discount coupons, online deals and vouchers, gift certificates, or anything of a similar nature, you must ensure that they do not undermine your relationship with the patient and the informed consent process.
-In particular, you must make it clear that: - a. buying the deal, coupon or certificate does not equate to informed consent from the patient - b. you will assess the patient and discuss treatment options before going ahead with any treatment - c. the patient has the right to opt out of the treatment at any time - d. you will not provide the treatment if your assessment indicates that the patient is not a suitable candidate - 17.
-You should not offer medical treatments as a prize or gift where your objective is to make money and/or to increase your or your practice's profile.
+- 16. If you offer inducements such as discount coupons, online deals and vouchers or gift certificates, you must ensure that they do not undermine your relationship with the patient and the informed consent process.
+In particular, you must make it clear that: - a. buying the deal, coupon or certificate does not equate to informed consent from the patient - b. you will assess the patient and discuss treatment options before going ahead with any treatment - c. the patient has the right to opt out of the treatment at any time - d. you will not provide the treatment if your assessment indicates that the patient is not a suitable candidate. - 17.
+You should not offer medical assessments or treatments as a prize or gift where your objective is to make money and/or to increase your or your practice's profile.